rubypinkromance/rubypinkromance.com/src/shorts/rainy-day-at-the-shop.md

 “Jeez, that was close, huh?”
 He chuckled and smacked her ass as he walked past her toward the bathroom.

-“Oh no you don’t!”
+“Oh no, you don’t!”
 She protested, grabbing his arm and spinning him around.
 “I get to clean up first, you left me literally _dripping_.”

 “Well, what am I supposed to do?”
 He groused, half-jokingly.
 “You creamed all over me!”